Albonycal/blog.albony.xyz/content/posts/encrypted-adns.md

 Internet as we know today emerged from APARNET which was a research network made by US DoD.

 Technologies like TCP/IP emerged from ARPANET and which in later times formed the basis of Internet.
-It also lead to the birth of [DNS](https://en.wikipedia.org/wiki/Domain_Name_System#History) (RFC 882 and RFC 883 standardised by IETF in 1983)
+And also eventually lead to the birth of [DNS](https://en.wikipedia.org/wiki/Domain_Name_System#History) (RFC 882 and RFC 883 standardised by IETF in 1983)

+Before DNS, a giant text file "HOSTS.TXT" was maintained which had the records, it was then realised that with growing number of users on the network this is not feasible.
+That's when DNS was born.

 Those were the days of plain text communication and encryption wasn't considered when DNS was standardised, it was merely a system which could scale.